Oluyosola/todo-app/README.md

 # Todo App

-This App allows users manage and organise their day-to-day activities for better productivity This is the backend project this app.
+This App allows users manage and organise their day-to-day activities for better productivity.
+This is the backend project of this app.

 ## Installation